-This piece was first published in Danish magazine Friktion and is republished with permission.
+Editor’s Note: This piece was first published in Danish magazine Friktion and is republished with permission.

-As a mixed race person, who might be racialised in a similar way to the exotic yet safely light skinned woman in the ad, this ad struck a well-known chord.
+As a mixed-race person, who might be racialised in a similar way to the “exotic” yet safely light-skinned woman in the ad, this campaign struck a chord with me.
 Spending a good half of my life in a white Danish environment, I have often found my ambiguous racial appearance used by white people as a symbol of a conforming, non-threatening otherness.
-Although still seen as a person of color, I also embody a whiteness that can make me come across as safe mediator to ease racial tensions and white guilt.
+Although still seen as a person of color, I also embody a whiteness that can make me come across as a safe mediator to ease racial tensions and white guilt.

-By embodying some degree of whiteness, I have readily been accepted as the model immigrant, the success story who has been able to integrate and may now consider herself Danish.
-The masks of whiteness people of color may utilize as a navigation strategy become ever more convincing if worn by more white passing people.
+By embodying some degree of whiteness, I have readily been accepted as the “model” immigrant, the success story who has been able to integrate and may now consider herself Danish.
+The masks of whiteness people of color may utilize as a navigation strategy become ever more convincing if worn by more white-passing people.
 But this shallow white tolerance is built solely on our ability to mimic their ways.
 We can never consider ourselves accepted until all people of color are included equally in this acceptance.

-I refuse to serve this comfortable intercalary role for white people.
-It is no coincidence that my employer chose me to validate her tolerance, because while being perceived as close enough to her whiteness for comfort, she also accredited me with the power to judge racism on the behalf of people of color.
-In this way, people of color who are mixed with white, are annexed by white people to pacify racial tensions, as a fetishized symbol of interracial unity.
+I refuse to serve as this comfortable intermediary role for white people.
+It is no coincidence that my employer chose me to validate her supposed tolerance, because while she perceived me as close enough to her whiteness for comfort, she also credited me with the power to judge racism on the behalf of people of color.
+In this way, people of color who are mixed with white are annexed by white people to pacify racial tensions as a fetishized symbol of interracial unity.

-White western modernity often prides itself on being progressively accepting of people of color.
-However, we can only ever hope to attain this tolerance when we assimilate to the hegemonic white way of being, and embody whiteness in every way attainable to us.
-Here, people of color who are genetically mixed with white, have an advantage in visually representing what is perceived as people of colors’ conformity to white standards.
-By embracing the less foreign and threatening otherness lighter people of color have come to represent, white people are able to realize their self-image as progressive non-racists, while maintaining a stable world view in which whiteness continues to be superior.
+White Western modernity often prides itself on being progressively accepting of people of color.
+However, we people of color can only ever hope to attain this tolerance when we assimilate into the hegemonic white way of being, embodying whiteness in every way attainable to us.
+Here, people of color who are mixed with white have an advantage in visually representing what is perceived as conforming to white standards.
+By embracing the less “foreign” and threatening otherness lighter people of color have come to represent, white people are able to buttress their self-image as progressive non-racists while maintaining a stable worldview in which whiteness continues to be superior.

 Written with inspiration and support from Fællesskab for Kritiske Antropologer and Sanctuary: POC Community Healing